sweattep/modern_quotes/README.md

 >What motivation is there to become the best at something when there is a clear ceiling on what is possible financially?

+>We all make mistakes sometimes.
+They are expected.
+And we need to build in a safety net for making them.

 >Amazon S3 acts as the foundation for all data platforms built on AWS.

 >Our services are built using common data storage technologies specifically assembled into purpose-built, cost-optimized systems